dhshah25/Community-Festival-Management/README.md

 Overview:
 ---------
-This project is part of the course.
-It implements a PostgreSQL-based system to manage local cultural festivals — covering scheduling, registration, ticketing, artist management, and more.
+This project implements a PostgreSQL-based system to manage local cultural festivals — covering scheduling, registration, ticketing, artist management, and more.

 Problem Statement
 -----------------